 Many thanks to Syamala for sending me the book to review

-Posted in Andreas Antona, Birmingham, cookbook, cooking, Eat The Midlands, food, foodie, Gourmet Life, local, Michelin Star, Midlands, Midlands Food, Recipe, regional, Restaurant, Review, seasonal, West Midlands
+Posted in Birmingham, cooking, Eat The Midlands, food, Gourmet Life, local, Midlands, Midlands Food, Recipe, regional, Restaurant Review, Review, West Midlands

 A little while ago, I was lucky enough to be asked to do some recipe testing for a new cookbook that was coming out, called ‘Prepped‘.
 I tested the Eccles cakes recipe for Vanessa Kimbell, the author of the book.
 At the end of May, ‘Prepped!: Gorgeous Food without the Slog – a Multi-tasking Masterpiece for Time-short Foodies’ was released and I went to the official launch of the book at The Black Bottom Club in Northampton last week.